 10. Yard Sale Host the sale at a volunteer's home off base.
 Allow families to donate items that they no longer want to the yard sale, with all proceeds going to the FRG.
 There are lots of families with items they need to clear out and don't want to go through the process of having their own yard sale.

 11. Junior Bike-A-Thon The kids are the bikers!
 Create a course and have the kids (with the help of their parents) collect pledges for the amount of times they can complete the course on their bike.

-12. Golf Tournament Golf is such a popular sport, and golfers are always looking for great tournaments to participate.
-Contact a local course and coordinate a scramble!
+12. Golf Tournament Golf is such a popular sport, and golfers are always looking for great tournaments.
+Contact a local course and coordinate a scramble.

 Some bases don’t allow off-base FRG fundraisers, so again -- make sure to check on your local rules.

 15. Murder Mystery Dinner Perhaps, more appropriate as adult only, but so much fun.
 Order themed kits online and recruit your cast of characters.
 Spend a lively evening figuring out "whodunit."
 Charge an admission fee and have snacks and drinks as options.

 Has your FRG hosted any of the fundraisers above?
 What are some of your best FRG fundraisers?